THE QUEENSLAND GOVERNMENT DITHERS ON CHANGING LEGISLATION TO ENCOURAGE GREATER INVESTMENT IN RENTAL UNITS. CURRENT INVESTMENT SUFFERS FROM:

 Why Support our Association?

 Unit Owners Association of Queensland has been representing unit owners in Queensland for almost 40 years.
 We have seen many changes, including considerable growth in strata numbers: as of September 2015 there were 422,852 individual lots contained in 44,734 schemes accross the state.
 With the growth in the strata industry, UOAQ is also experiencing the growth in the number of our finacial members - our membership base has been steadily increasing for the last five years in both individual and building members.
-As of the end of March 2016 our membership increased to 2,326 financial members.
+As of the end of June 2016 our membership increased to 3,560 financial members in total.
 We are very proud of the steady increase which shows unit owners' aprreciation of hard work of our Executive Committee member and volunteers.

 Although it may seem as small percentage of overall unit owners in Queensland, each and every member of our Association is a unit holder and supports UOAQ from the perspective of a unit owner and for the benefit of unit owners.
 After all, our membership base - and of course, all unit owners - are the only one who underwrite the whole strata industry - by buying and owning the property and by paying the body corporate fees and levies (thus making it possible for caretakers, body corporate managers, insurers, numerous traders and maintenance professions, travel industry using units for holiday makers etc...)